nicpenning/PowerCuckoo/README.md

 Using PowerShell on Windows with Outlook to interact with Cuckoo

 What's this?
-- Customizable script that reads Outlook email using the Outlook ComObject to read, parse, and send emails to Cuckoo for analysis
+- Customizable script that reads Outlook email using the Outlook ComObject to read, parse, and send emails to Cuckoo for analysis.

-Much more to come!

 Requirements:
  - Windows 7+